randi9/eoagold/README.md

 ### About

-A software house profile website built with ReactJS and TailwindCSS :computer:
+A profile website EOAGOLD built with ReactJS and TailwindCSS :computer:

 ### Tech Stack